Nominom/BCnEncoder.NET/README.md

 - [ ] BC1 / DXT1 Encoding With 1bit of alpha
 - [ ] BC2 / DXT2 & DXT3 Encoding
 - [ ] BC3 / DXT4 & DXT5 Encoding
+- [ ] Implemented PCA to remove Accord.Statistics dependecy
+- [ ] Implement saving and loading basic image formats to remove ImageSharp dependency

 # License
-This library is licenced under the [Unlicense](https://unlicense.org/) license, which means that it is under the public domain.
+This library is licenced under the [Unlicense](https://unlicense.org/), which means that it's under public domain.
 Please note, that any dependencies of this project are licensed under their own respective licenses.